-If you want to configure automatic obtainment of DNS servers addresses, move the Manual switch to the left (use the DNS IPv4 section for IPv4 and the DNS IPv6 section for IPv6).
+If you want to configure automatic obtainment of DNS servers addresses, move the Manual switch to the left.
 Then move the Default gateway switch to the left and from the Interface drop-down list select a WAN connection which will be used to obtain addresses of DNS servers automatically.
 If you want the router to use the default WAN connection to obtain addresses of DNS servers, move the Default gateway switch to the right.
 Then click the APPLY button.

-To specify a DNS server manually, move the Manual switch to the right (use the DNS IPv4 section for IPv4 and the DNS IPv6 section for IPv6).
+To specify a DNS server manually, move the Manual switch to the right.
 In the Name Servers IPv4 or Name Servers IPv6 section, click the ADD SERVER button, and in the line displayed, enter an IP address of the DNS server.
 Then click the APPLY button.